ShahrulAfiqRafi/NMEA-data-stream/README.md

 Few error in this radar tracking where it tracked same vessel

 # $RATTM Collision Avoidance
-Planning to calculation for Own Ship course change or speed change or both
+Planning to calculation for Own Ship course change or speed change or both via RATTM[^2]
 ```
                                         11     13
        1  2   3   4 5   6   7 8   9   10|    12| 14